Normal TSH Levels: What’s Normal & Why?

 Thyroid hormones are extremely important for our health.

-In fact, abnormal thyroid levels have serious consequences to a child's growth and development.
+In fact, normal thyroid levels are necessary to avoid serious consequences to a child's growth and development.

-Hypothyroidism and hyperthyroidism are common disorders resulting from abnormal thyroid-stimulating hormone (also called thyrotropin).
+Hypothyroidism and hyperthyroidism are two common disorders with abnormal TSH levels (thyroid-stimulating hormone is also called thyrotropin).

-The risk of thyroid disorders during our lifetime is quite high.
-It increases with age and senior population is most affected.
+In general, the risk of thyroid disorders during our lifetime is quite high.

 A study from Denmark suggests overall risk of overt (i.e., clinical stage) hypothyroidism or hyperthyroidism diagnosis, during a person's lifetime, is close to 10% (Carle’ 2006), as the graph below shows.